ericsantii/alexa-turtlesim-ros/README.md

 ``
 ### Configure [your amazon alexa skill,clone this guthub,start proxy server and install dependencies on the cloned github's location](http://docs.bespoken.tools/en/latest/tutorials/tutorial_lambda_nodejs/)
 Just follow the instructions but remember to clone this github and use the Intent Schema and Sample Utterances given in this github as well.
+Also remember to add a slot in the Interaction Model with the following values : forward, backward, turn left, turn right.

 ### (If you followed the previous step you've alredy completed this step)Clone this github repository :
 ``